AliETninja/passeimuitodireto/README.md

 # passeimuitodireto.com

-It's a REST app made using flask
+It's a REST api made using flask